Cartier and Weil Divisors on Varieties with Quotient Singularities: Cartier and Weil Divisors on -Manifolds: -Divisors

 Following the proofs of Lemma~\ref{lemma_cartier_weil_XdA} and Theorem~\ref{cartier_weil_XdA}, every Weil divisor on~$X$ can locally be written as $\mathbb{Q}$-Cartier divisor like

 where $F = \prod_{\sigma \in G} f^{\sigma}$ and $V \cap U =\{f=0\}$ with $f:B \to \C$ being holomorphic on an open ball and satisfying~(\ref{property_for_quasi-function}).

-The rest of this section is devoted to explicitly calculating $\ord_V(F)$.
-First, in Proposition~\ref{prop_not_well-defined_holomorphic} it is shown that $F$ is essentially a power of $f$, if the latter is chosen properly.
+The rest of this section is devoted to calculate explicitly $\ord_V(F)$.
+Firstly, it is shown in Proposition~\ref{prop_not_well-defined_holomorphic} that $F$ is essentially a power of $f$, if the latter is chosen properly.
 Then, $\ord_V(F)$ is computed in Proposition~\ref{computation_ord_V_F}.

 \begin{prop} Let $f:B \to \C$ be a non-zero holomorphic function on an open ball $B \subset \C^n$ such that the germ $f_x \in \cO_{B,x}$ is reduced for all $x \in B$.
 Let $G$ be a finite subgroup of $GL(n,\C)$ acting on $B$.
 As above consider $F = \prod_{\sigma \in G} f^{\sigma}$ where $f^{\sigma}(\mathbf{x}) = f(\sigma \cdot \mathbf{x})$.
 The following conditions are equivalent: \begin{enumerate}[\rm(1)] \item $\forall P \in B, \, \big[ f(P)=0 \, \Longrightarrow \, f(\sigma \cdot P) = 0, \, \forall \sigma \in G \big]$.